eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 data kept in Docker will stay intact.

 If you came here because of a nag message, you can switch out docker.io for docker-ce, or you can narrowly just upgrade compose to V2, and remove compose V1.
-In that case, stop before "remove docker.io".
+In that case, stop before "Prepare docker-ce repo".

+If you want to keep docker.io, and add the compose V2 plugin, you can do so by:

+`sudo apt-mark manual docker.io && sudo apt-get remove --autoremove -y docker-compose && sudo apt-get install -y docker-compose-v2`

+**Only** if you wish to replace docker.io with docker-ce, continue below.

 Prepare docker-ce repo: